hashicorp/terraform-provider-hcp/docs/data-sources/aws_network_peering.md

 ### Read-only

-- **created_at** (String) The time that the network peering was created.
+- **created_at** (String) The time that the Network peering was created.
-- **expires_at** (String) The time after which the network peering will be considered expired if it hasn't transitioned into 'Accepted' or 'Active' state.
+- **expires_at** (String) The time after which the Network peering will be considered expired if it hasn't transitioned into 'Accepted' or 'Active' state.
-- **organization_id** (String) The ID of the HCP organization where the network peering is located.
+- **organization_id** (String) The ID of the HCP organization where the Network peering is located.
 Always matches the HVN's organization.
 - **peer_account_id** (String) The account ID of the peer VPC in AWS.
 - **peer_vpc_cidr_block** (String) The CIDR range of the peer VPC in AWS.
 - **peer_vpc_id** (String) The ID of the peer VPC in AWS.
 - **peer_vpc_region** (String) The region of the peer VPC in AWS.
-- **project_id** (String) The ID of the HCP project where the network peering is located.
+- **project_id** (String) The ID of the HCP project where the Network peering is located.
 Always matches the HVN's project.
 - **provider_peering_id** (String) The peering connection ID used by AWS.

 <a id="nestedblock--timeouts"></a>